-- I used two plastic containers.
-One to pour the glue into the other to hold the inflated balloon.
+Use two plastic containers— one to pour the glue into the other to hold the inflated balloon.

-- Blow up the balloon to the size you want your pumpkin to be.
-I intend to make a couple more in different sizes to accompany this one.
+Blow up the balloon to the size you want your pumpkin to be.

-- At this point you can paint your pumpkin whatever color you choose.
-I chose two colours.
-I sprayed mine with the dark bronze first and them lightly sprayed it with gold.
-Both paints I already had on hand.
-Glitter would be great as well, if you’re a glittery type of person.
+Once dry, you can paint your pumpkin whatever color you choose.
+We chose two colours.
+The dark bronze was used first and then the pumpking was sprayed lightly with gold.
+Glitter would be great as well, if that's more your aesthetic.

-- For the lights, you can certainly use a small string of twinkle lights the way they are, but I found them a bit too green this way.
-So I took some black spray paint and sprayed the cord being careful not to spray the lights.
-I didn’t get the entire cord black, just enough to take away some of the green.
+For the lights, you can certainly use a small string of twinkle lights the way they are.
+However, if you find them a bit too green, feel free to take some black spray paint and spray the cord— just be careful not to spray the lights.

-- Insert your lights into the bottom of the pumpkin, allow them to bunch up.
+Insert your lights into the bottom of the pumpkin, and allow them to bunch up.

-If you're not big on pumpkin guts and carving knives, try a fer more creative approaches to pumpkin decorating this Halloween with these 17 Pumpkin Patterns: Free Projects for Halloween.
+If you're not big on pumpkin guts and carving knives, browse a few more creative approaches to pumpkin decorating this fall with—51 No Carve Pumpkin Ideas You've Got to Try